Co-Borrower on Mortgage But Not on Title : Key Things to Know

 Why Include a Co-Borrower on the Mortgage?

-Additionally, including a co-borrower can result in more favorable loan terms, such as a lower interest rate or larger loan amount.
+Additionally, including a co-borrower can result in more favourable loan terms, such as a lower interest rate or larger loan amount.
 It provides the lender with an extra layer of security, minimizing the risk associated with granting a mortgage.

 Reasons for a Co-Borrower Not Being on the Title

-While it is common for co-borrowers to also be listed on the title, there are a few reasons why this may not always be the case:
+While it is common for co-borrowers also to be listed on the title, there are a few reasons why this may not always be the case:

 2. Avoiding Liability: By not appearing on the title, the co-borrower may avoid potential liability related to property ownership.
 This could include property taxes, liens, or other financial obligations.